starwolfy/steam-ts/README.md

 ### Support

 You can get support by either going to the [issues page] of [this repo] or you can get personal support via Steam by adding [Classy^^].
+Aditionally there is [this video tutorial] for Windows users.

 [issues page]: <https://github.com/nikitavondel/steam-ts/issues>